-Squats are considered to be one of the most fundamental compound exercises.
-There are few movements as effective for building muscle, and increasing strength and power.
+There are few movements as effective for building muscle, gaining strength and increasing power as the squat.
+They are one of the most fundamental compound movements in strength training.
 If you are not currently including them in your workout routine, you need to be.

 Why are squats considered by many to be “the king of all exercises”?